-- When the Master Brewers Certificate Program offered?
+- When is the Master Brewers Certificate Program offered?

-- The 15-week program is offered once per year from February through May.
+- The in-person program is 15-weeks and is offered once per year from March through June.

 - How do I apply?